Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 Anti-Slip Base

-Some stainless steel litter boxes include rubber feet or anti-slip pads.
+Some models include rubber feet or anti-slip pads.
 These help prevent the box from sliding on tile, hardwood, or other smooth floors.

 Optional High-Sided Shields or Lids

-Some models include detachable side guards or lids that help contain litter and provide extra privacy.
+Some designs include detachable side guards or lids that help contain litter and provide extra privacy.

 Common Mistakes When Choosing a Litter Box